-Taylor Life Center Team Members Ethical Responsibilities to Persons Receiving ServicesTaylor Life Center team members may not engage in dual/exploitative relationships with consumers, such as providing services to relatives and/or friends; engaging in sexual intimacy; borrowing or lending money.
+Taylor Life Center team members may not engage in dual/exploitative relationships with the people they serve, such as providing services to relatives and/or friends; engaging in sexual intimacy; borrowing or lending money.

-Taylor Life Center team members may not exploit the vulnerability of a consumer, including befriending (including "friending" or otherwise engaging with a consumer on social media), lending money, accepting money or other gifts, providing gifts, accepting gratuities or engaging in personal social activities with current Taylor Life Center consumers.
-Team members are advised to refrain from such relationship with former consumers prior to one (1) year post-discharge and are discouraged thereafter.
+Taylor Life Center team members may not exploit the vulnerability of a person they serve, including befriending (including "friending" or otherwise engaging on social media), lending money, accepting money or other gifts, providing gifts, accepting gratuities or engaging in personal social activities with

-In the event that a Taylor Life Center team member providing a clinical service (including psychiatric care, therapy and case management/supports coordination services) has an established personal relationship with a consumer of Taylor Life Center services, that team member must disclose the nature of the relationship to the program director and assist the program director to ensure that no professional or treatment relationship is established between the two parties.
-Such separation must be maintained even in the event the consumer requests the team members to be a part of his/her treatment team.
+In the event that a Taylor Life Center team member providing a clinical service (including psychiatric care, therapy and case management services) has an established personal relationship with a person receiving services at Taylor Life Center, that team member must disclose the nature of the relationship to the program director and assist the program director to ensure that no professional or treatment relationship is established between the two parties.
+Such separation must be maintained even if the person receiving services requests the team members to be a part of their treatment team.

-Under no circumstances may a Taylor Life Center team member use the power and influence inherent in his or her position to take advantage of a consumer for the profit or advantage of the team member.
+Under no circumstances may a Taylor Life Center team member use the power and influence inherent in their position to take advantage of a person receiving services for the profit or advantage of the team member.

-Taylor Life Center team members may not use social media to engage in communication with a consumer or a consumer's natural supports (unless the team member has a personal relationship with the consumer/natural support that preexists the consumer's treatment episode AND that relationship has been disclosed to the program director in which the consumer receives services AND the program director of the department in which the team member works).
-Nor may the team member discuss the circumstances of a consumer/treatment episode, regardless of whether protected health information is included in text.
+Taylor Life Center team members may not use social media to engage in communication with a person receiving services or their natural supports (unless the team member has a personal relationship with the person that preexists their treatment episode AND that relationship has been disclosed to the program director in which the person receives services AND the program director of the department in which the team member works).
+Nor may the team member discuss the circumstances of a person/treatment episode, regardless of whether protected health information is included in the text.

-When a consumer's condition indicates a clear and imminent danger to the consumer or others, the team members shall take reasonable action to notify the person under threat and/or law enforcement authorities.
+When a person's condition indicates a clear and imminent danger to themself or others, team members have a duty to take reasonable action to notify the person under threat and/or law enforcement authorities.

-Taylor Life Center Team Members Ethical Responsibilities to Colleagues
+Taylor Life Center Team Members' Ethical Responsibilities to Colleagues